-The most proactive thing you can do year round is keep your immune system strong.
+The most proactive thing you can do year-round is to keep your immune system strong.
 There are some tried and true immunity boosters such as eating a healthy diet, getting plenty of sleep (8 hours is recommended), exercising daily, staying hydrated, and managing your stress.

 Ultimately, you want to rejuvenate and take time to find balance.

-I will personally attest that a monthly massage- especially lymphatic drainage- can do wonders towards keeping your immune system strong and warding off illness.
+I will personally attest that a monthly massage- especially lymphatic drainage- can do wonders toward keeping your immune system strong and warding off illness.
 I am a big fan of juicing too, especially when I don’t have the time to eat a healthy meal.
-Many healthier fare restaurants and grocery stores have juice bars with many immune boosting options.
+Many healthier fare restaurants and grocery stores have juice bars with many immune-boosting options.

 Written by GoNotes Pro